sh1boot/sh1boot.github.io/_posts/2024-06-11-thousand-separators-in-font.md

-I have a [font patcher][my version] which modifies a font to group sets of three digits into thousands (threes digits only; sorry rest of the world), four hexadecimal digits into 16-bit words, and five ractional digits into whatever unit 10e-5 is.
+I have a [font patcher][my version] which modifies a font to group sets of three digits into thousands (threes digits only; sorry rest of the world), four hexadecimal digits into 16-bit words, and five fractional digits into whatever unit 10e-5 is.
 I don't like that last one but it seems to be a convention.